minghuilab/StaMutAble/README.md

 ### 3. Download RF models, Required Dependencies and Databases

+Due to size limitations on Docker image uploads, the remaining files are provided through alternative distribution methods.

 We have released all five regression models and five classification models on Hugging Face.
 You can download them using the following commands and place them in the specified directory.

 **(1) Download RF models**